NEW: Steven Sotloff's "interest in journalism was evident," school says

-Out of public view, the family and a number of government agencies tried to gain Sotloff's release for the past year.
-U.S. Rep. Ileana Ros-Lehtinen, R-Florida, who represents the district where the family lives, said that she had met with the family in Miami and spoken with them by phone.
+Out of public view, the family and a number of government agencies have been trying to gain Sotloff’s release for the past year.
+U.S. Rep. Ileana Ros-Lehtinen, R-Florida, who represents the district where the family lives, said Wednesday that she had met with the family in Miami and spoken with them by phone.

 Not only was Sotloff credited with revitalizing the student newspaper, he participated in myriad extracurricular activities, including student council, varsity football and rugby.
 He also appeared in the musical, “Cabaret,” the school said.

 After graduation, he kept in touch with school faculty and sent e-mails detailing the events to which he bore witness.

 “It was important to him that Kimball Union students were exposed to world issues like the Arab Spring.
 Steven wrote that Kimball Union had prepared him to see the world through different lenses and to commit to using what he learned to help others,” the school statement said.

 After high school, he majored in journalism at the University of Central Florida.
 His personal Facebook page lists musicians such as the Dave Matthews Band, Phish, Miles Davis and movies “Lawrence of Arabia” and “The Big Lebowski” as favorites.
 On his Twitter page, he playfully identifies himself as a “stand-up philosopher from Miami.”